gautamkrishnar/socli/README.rst

 '''''''''''

-`Download and install python <https://www.python.org/downloads/>`__.
+`Download and install Python <https://www.python.org/downloads/>`__.
-Dont forget to check the option "Add to path".
+Don't forget to check the option "Add to path".

 Open a command prompt with administrative privileges and use **pip** command to install **socli**: